FarronF/limerick-council-meetings/meetings/2024/12/10-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 12th November 2024.md

  Councillor O’Donoghue asked if funds are being allocated to the R511 from the

 2025 roads budget.
-The Executive Engineer, Roads, Traffic and Cleansing advised--- 5
+The Executive Engineer, Roads, Traffic and Cleansing advised
+---
+5

 significant monies had been provided for repairs on the R511 in previous years and